yairEO/tagify/README.md

 A Tagify React component is exported from [`react.tagify.js`](https://github.com/yairEO/tagify/blob/master/dist/react.tagify.js):

+### Update regarding `onChange` prop:
+I have changed how the `onChange` works internally within the Wrapper of Tagify so as of *March 30, 2021* the `e` argument will include a `detail` parameter with the value as string.
+There is no more `e.target`, and to access the original DOM input element, do this: `e.detail.tagify.DOM.originalInput`.

 > Note: You will need to inport Tagify's CSS also, either by javasceript or by SCSS `@import` (which is preferable)
 ```javascript
 import Tags from "@yaireo/tagify/dist/react.tagify" // React-wrapper file